 Counselling is a type of talking or psychological therapy.
 It involves talking to a trained therapist about your problems and concerns and can involve exploring ways to manage situations.
-Counsellors provide a safe and non judgmental environment to examine your issues and feelings.
-Some people with multiple sclerosis find counselling can be helpful to develop techniques to cope with the uncertainties and unpredictabilities of the condition and adapt to any changing symptoms.
-Counselling may also be of value to those who are close to the individual with MS.
+Counsellors provide a safe and non-judgmental environment to examine your issues and feelings.
+Some people with multiple sclerosis find counselling can be helpful to develop techniques to cope with the uncertainties and unpredictability of the condition and adapt to any changing symptoms.
+Counselling may also be of value to those who are close to the person with MS.

-A counsellor will not tell you what to do, instead they will try to help you find ways of coping or create an action plan to help you.
-Counsellors work in different ways but sessions should be tailored to you the individual.
+A counsellor won't give you advice or tell you what to do, instead they'll help you talk through your issues and try to help you find ways of coping or create an action plan to help you.
+Counsellors work in different ways, but sessions should be tailored to you the individual.
 There are various ways counselling can be delivered:

 - face-to-face – here you see the counsellor in person, usually at their practice